learn-co-curriculum/hs-coding-club-nitrous-create/README.md

 ### Using Nitrous

 A container will be created for you as soon as you follow the steps on [learn.co](learn.co/nitrous).
+If you haven't done those steps, please do so now.

 Once your container is created, you'll see it in your list of "shared containers."
 You'll want to click on your container:

 <img src="https://s3.amazonaws.com/after-school-assets/nitrous-shared.png">